 Order of taking exams:

-Candidates must first take and pass the Part 1 FRCOphth exmaination.
-Then they can proceed to either the Refraction Certificate or Part 2 FRCOphth Written examinations and these two examinations can be taken in any order.
-But candidates must have passed the Part 1, Refraction Certificate and Part 2 Written before they are permitted to sit the final Part 2 FRCOphth Oral examination.
+Candidates can first take either the Part 1 FRCOphth or the Refraction Certificate as their first exam.
+The Part 2 FRCOphth Written and the Refraction Certificate can also be taken in either order BUT the Part 2 FRCOphth Written can only be taken once a candidate has passed the Part 1 FRCOphth.
+Candidates must have passed the Part 1 FRCOphth, Refraction Certificate and Part 2 FRCOphth Written before they are permitted to sit the final Part 2 FRCOphth Oral examination.

 Part 1 FRCOphth